elastic/integrations/packages/panw/docs/README.md

 - If events are getting truncated, then increase `max_message_size` option for TCP and UDP input type.
   - It can be found under Advanced Options and can be configured as per requirements.
 The default value of `max_message_size` is set to 50KiB.

+- If the TCP input is used, it is recommended that PAN-OS should be configured to send syslog messages using the IETF (RFC 5424) format.
+In addition, RFC 6587 framing (Octet Counting) will be enabled by default on the TCP input.

 ## Logs

 ### PAN-OS